A comprehensive fact sheet on cat food to prevent struvite crystals

 Most crystal prevention cat food products go overboard with cheap, fattening carbs and hold back on animal proteins.
 Such food may prevent mineral deposits but will not contribute to your cat's health in the long run.
 At Untamed, we respect the natural dietary instincts of felines by adding animal-sourced protein to our meals.
 Our food contains human-grade whole meats sourced from chemical- and cruelty-free farms!

 Untamed’s food is perfect for all cats because we:

-- Use vet-approved formulas—Bladder stones and similar medical conditions are less likely to affect cats on a balanced diet.
+- Use vet-formulated recipes—Bladder stones and similar medical conditions are less likely to affect cats on a balanced diet.
 Our recipes honour the nutritional values recommended by vets to provide the ideal amounts of every essential nutrient

 - Preserve the nutritional content of our food—We steam-cook our food to keep all the nutrients and the aroma.
 If your cat is fussy about food, our scrumptious meals will tantalise their taste buds!

 To get our trial taster pack at the best deal, click on this link and tell us about your cat’s food preferences.